pretix/pretix-docs/docs/guides/meta/formatting.md

     Reading note boxes is useful.
 ```

+This raw text results in the following warning:

+!!!
+Note
+    Reading note boxes is useful.

 If you use a note or warning box in multiple articles, place it in the `include` directory.
 If you use it in only one article, you do not have to do that.
 In that case, include the warning in the article.

 To include a reusable text block, use the following formatting:

+{% raw %}
 ```
-{% include "note-translations.md" %}
+`{% include "note-translations.md" %}`
 ```
+{% endraw %}

 MkDocs also supports other types of admonitions.
 The pretix documentation currently only uses notes and warnings.
-If you think it is necessary to use any other type of admonition, talk to the team before you do so.
+If you think it is necessary to use any other type of admonition, talk to the team.

 ### Links and cross-references